crnl-lab/WebExp-CRNL/README.md

-# NOW Workshop 2023 - Paris Brain institute
+# Online Experiment Workshop 2024 - CRNL

 This preparatory process should take you under 10 minutes.
+It is necessary because internet connections in our institutes are sometimes inexistent, commonly bad and occasionally down.

-See you on November 22-23!
+See you on June 18th!

 ## Mandatory steps